shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 This StyleGAN2 model was trained for a maximum of 50 epochs (35500 iterations), and while this did satisfy the task by generating reasonably clear images, it is expected that had the training been continued even more clarity could have been achieved.
 Based on similar models, 150 epochs appears to the the point of maximum clarity in the generated images.
 This is not a fundamental flaw in the implemented solution, it is merely that this number of epochs was not investigated due to the limitations of training time.
 That being said, the images generated after 50 epochs of training were reasonably clear and there would not be significant improvment at 150 epochs.
 This can be seen from the loss graphs, which indicate that the Discriminator and Generator loss functions are relatively low by 50 epochs.

 It is a potential limitation that this solution has not been implemented such that the model trains exclusively on the training data.
-In future, better data preprocessing is recommended to avoid the model training on all the OASIS data.
+In future, better data preprocessing is recommended to avoid the model training on all the ADNI data.
 A further limitation is that this model does not contain a UMAP embeddings plot.
 This should be a future extension to this project.

 It is unclear whether the decision for using UMAP to plot style codes with mean intensity as the colour coding was an appropriate decision.
 Further investigations into using UMAP to give greater insight into the impact of style features on the generated images should be given.
 Alternative approaches could include performing clustering on the embeddings to create pseudo-labels and using these cluster assignments as labels for colouring, or interpolating between different latent vectors, and then using the interpolation steps as labels to show how the embeddings change across interpolations.